rysavy-ondrej/AFF4LIB/AfxEnvironment.md

 * ```404 Not Found``` - The specified resource does not exist.
 * ```405 Method not Allowed``` - The resource doesn't support the specified HTTP verb (GET, PUT, POST, DELETE).

+#### New Header Fields
+Considerations for new header fields is described in RFC7231, section 8.3.1.
+While new headers should be avoided there may be cases when a new header definition may be suitable.
+For instance, streams are read by segments, but the segment itself consists of chunks.
+Because chunks can be compressed, a chunk map needs to be retrieved with the segment to understand the segment organization.
+The segment itself is sent as binary data (```application/octet-stream```).
+To transfer a chunk map we have several options:
+* Employ an existing header for chunk representation, e.g., ```Content-Range``` (https://tools.ietf.org/html/rfc7233)
+* Send chunk map in a new header, e.g., ```Content-Map```
+* Send chunk map and segment binary data  as ```multipart/mixed```
+* Prepend the segment binary data with an encoded chunk map

 ## Resource Directory Service
 A resource directory service serves for accessing information about known AFX objects.